15 Must-Have Winter Essentials, According To Fashion Insiders

 Monochromatic Dressing

-"Monochromatic dressing in head-to-toe neutrals of gray, camel and ivory looks super chic and effortless on a gloomy winter day.
-We love pairing a cozy sweater with an easy pant and coat for everyday dressing." — Roopal Patel, SVP, Fashion Director at Saks
+"Monochromatic dressing in head-to-toe neutrals of grey, camel and ivory looks super chic and effortless on a gloomy winter day.
+We love pairing a cosy sweater with an easy pant and coat for everyday dressing". — Roopal Patel, SVP, Fashion Director at Saks

 Shearling Booties